cansozeri/golang-rest-api-kata/README.md

 ```
 Response payload:
 {
-    "code": 2,
+    "code": 1,
-    "msg": "Minimum value is greater than maximum value"
+    "msg": "endDate must be greater than or equal to StartDate"
 }
 ```

 ```
-Request payload: (Notice that one of the parameters is missing, randomly chosen)
+Request payload: (Notice that minCount parameter is missing, randomly chosen)
 {
     "startDate": "2016-01-26",
     "endDate": "2018-02-02",